The Stanford Biobank

 The Stanford Biobank is leading the way in providing new resources that better protect the integrity of biological samples and unlocks their potential for biomarker discovery.

 The next generation of Biobanking

-Founded by Mark Cullen and Rohit Gupta, the Stanford Biobank is an academic service center for biobanking providing self-service sample management tools, centralize broad consent, standardized laboratory services, and long-term sample storage solutions.
+Working with the Senior Associate Dean of Research, Ruth O'Hara, the Stanford Biobank is an academic service center for biobanking providing infrastructure for self-service sample management tools, centralize broad consent, standardized laboratory services, and long-term sample storage solutions.

 The Stanford Biobank houses samples and data for almost 200 projects and over half million vials, including those for large flu and chronic fatigue studies, a biorepository for the rare NGLY1 deficiency genetic defect, and patient data for adult and pediatric transplantation group.

 The Center developed and hosts a state-of-the-art biobank management solution, capable of reliably tracking every biological sample collected in every study at Stanford and linking each with associated electronic health records (i.e. EPIC), REDCap, and molecular data.

 To improve and accelerate access to cohort-driven, quality biospecimens with fully-loaded data associations driven by cutting-edge informatics pipelines.

 How we can help